Enzyme-Linked Immnoabsorbent Assay (ELISA) Methods for Detecting Antigen!

 Then enzyme labeled avidin (a protein component of the egg white) is added.

 Avidin binds to biotin with very high sensitivity and affinity.
-Subsequently the substrate is added.
-The enzyme (in the mAb-biotin-avidin-enzyme) complex acts upon the substrate and produce a colored product.

 Biotin-avidin enhancement is also used in Immuno- fluorescent assays.